 Legal experts in all branches of government at the state and local level are examining the evolving impact of deepening trade liberalization on federalism, as interpretations of trade agreements during trade disputes brought by investors, trading partners and others impact the historically established state-federal division of power and responsibility (e.g. Chapter 11 of NAFTA).
-Recent developments in trade disputes impacting federal and state jurisdictions, such as the Antigua-Barbuda GATS challenge before the WTO to US federal and state internet gambling restrictions, and the NAFTA Chapter 11 arbitration claim filed by Grand River Enterprises Six Nations Ltd. seeking compensation related to the tobacco Master Settlement Agreement, are troubling to IGPAC members.
+Recent developments in trade disputes impacting federal and state jurisdictions, such as the NAFTA Chapter 11 arbitration claim filed by Grand River Enterprises Six Nations Ltd. seeking compensation related to the tobacco Master Settlement Agreement, are troubling to IGPAC members.
 While aware that such challenges do not directly overturn state or federal laws, the demands on state agencies' resources for legal preparation and policy response remain significant.
+Several IGPAC members are also concerned about the implications of the WTO negotiations on domestic regulation taking place in advance of the Hong Kong ministerial.
+IGPAC encourages USTR to work closely with state and local governments in advance of the ministerial.

-Today as throughout history, the benefits of trade liberalization and its short, medium and long-term costs and benefits are being debated by academics, government leaders and the general public.
+The benefits of trade liberalization and its short, medium and long-term costs and benefits continue to be debated by academics, government leaders and the general public.
 Our increasing and intensifying globalization is occurring ever more rapidly, with factors of production more mobile and international interconnections more profound than ever before.
 Resulting advances in technology and productivity are having a major impact on employment trends in a variety of sectors and professions.
 Given the disparate trade flow impacts, those communities, businesses and workers gaining from greater international market access tend to be less visible, while those challenged by global competition tend to suffer disproportionately, evoking understandable public concern and calls for greater government intervention.
 Some industrial and agricultural sectors facing import competition may effectively organize for protection or special treatment, while other sectors may suffer more comparatively given their lack of connections and clout to gain preferential treatment.
-Additional factors often placing US smaller businesses at a competitive disadvantage are the substantial budgets and sophisticated export assistance infrastructure of our major trading partners -- at regional, federal and sub-central or sub-national levels.
+Additional factors often placing US smaller businesses at a competitive disadvantage are the substantial budgets and sophisticated export assistance infrastructure of our major trading partners -- at regional, federal and sub-central levels.
 Though American awareness of the importance of effective trade development efforts has grown, greater attention to these matters will be crucial in upcoming years.